GoogleContainerTools/kaniko/docs/design_proposals/filesystem-resolution-proposal-01.md

     * check whether the target is whitelisted and if not add the target to the output

+All ancestors of each filepath will also be added to the list, but the previous checks will not be applied to the ancestors.
+This maintains the current behavior which we believe is needed to maintain correct permissions on the ancestor directories.

 ### Open Issues/Questions

 \<Ignore symlinks targeting whitelisted paths?\>